Bredebro

-Bredebro is a small town with a population of 1,412 (1 January 2022) in Region of Southern Denmark in Denmark on the Jutland peninsula.
+Bredebro is a railway town with a population of 1,436 (1 January 2025) in Region of Southern Denmark in Denmark on the Jutland peninsula.
+It is located 10 km west of Løgumkloster, 34 km south of Ribe and 14 km north of Tønder and is served by Bredebro railway station on the Bramming–Tønder railway line.

 The town was the original home of the ECCO shoe manufacturing company.

 Until 1 January 2007 Bredebro was the seat of the former Bredebro Municipality (Danish, kommune).